 About us

-Mildmay Mission Hospital is a charitable hospital that has been at the forefront of specialist HIV care and service provision since 1988.
+Mildmay is a charitable hospital that has been at the forefront of specialist HIV care and service provision since 1988.

 Mildmay began as a charitable Christian institution over 160 years ago.
-It has specialised in HIV for over 30 years and continues to deliver quality care and treatment, prevention work, rehabilitation, training, education and health strengthening in the UK and East Africa.
+It has specialised in the care and rehabilitation of people with complex HIV-related conditions for nearly 40 years and delivers quality care and treatment, prevention work, rehabilitation, training, education and health strengthening in the UK and East Africa.

-We rely on donations and fundraising to supplement our NHS funding.
-This helps us to provide quality care to people living with HIV/AIDS and homelessness and to ensure that we can continue to provide this important service.
+The charitable support of the British public is essential in enabling us to provide quality care to people living with HIV/AIDS and homelessness and to ensure that we can continue offering these vital services to all those who need them.

 Geoff Coleman MIHM DMS MA MBA